From Victorian spa town to dolphin spotting!

-He was obviously keen to get a good seat as he dragged me down the gangway to board at top speed.
+He was obviously keen to get a good seat for his dolphin spotting adventure as he dragged me down the gangway to board at top speed.

 While I was really keen to spot a dolphin again after so long, Mr G’s desire to spot one had become an obsession.

-He looked right at home in the Skipper’s seat, scanning the water through binoculars to see if he could find his passengers some dolphins.
+The boy looked right at home in the Skipper’s seat, scanning the water through binoculars to see if he could help his passengers with their dolphin spotting.

 Sue was clearly a dab hand at spotting wildlife as we hadn’t been out for long when she spotted Cheeky Charlie larking around under the Kessock Bridge.
 I peered intently and there he was gliding through the water.
 Yay, my 20-year dolphin drought was over.
 Mr G was in his element.
 The crew of the Dolphin Spirit are so familiar with the dolphins who live in these waters that they can readily identify them and have even named some.